Spectacular Sourdough Chocolate Chunk Cookies with Tahini and Spelt.

 Eggs:

-For our family, quality and ethically-sourced products are important.
+For our family, quality and ethically sourced products are important.
 Over the years, we have developed great relationships with our local farmers and always choose Ontario fresh, free-range eggs.
 A great way to tell if your egg is fresh is to place the whole egg in a bowl of water and see if it sinks to the bottom.
 As an egg ages, the air pocket inside of the shell grows and the egg will eventually tilt upwards or float.
 Fresh eggs are rich in healthy fat, proteins, antioxidants, vitamins and minerals.
 So be a good egg and choose fresh, local eggs when you can.

 Fat:

-The fat in the butter and in the tahini are necessary for giving the cookie a tenderness and wonderful flavour.
+The fat in the butter and in the tahini is necessary for giving the cookie a tenderness and wonderful flavour.
 The moisture from the fat also helps bind and hold the cookies together.
-We use an 84% organic butter for these cookies and a single source Soom Tahini but you could substitute any butter (if using salted, drop the salt from the recipe) or another nut or seed butter as a substitute for the tahini.
+We use 84% organic butter for these cookies and a single source Soom Tahini but you could substitute any butter (if using salted, drop the salt from the recipe) or another nut or seed butter as a substitute for the tahini.

 Flour: